Bonnee/pump.js/README.md

 The system will communicate to ([Ohm sweet Ohm](https://github.com/SuperBonny/OsO.js.git)) that stores all the data and hosts a web control panel that permits to:

 * Monitor the water level trough time using real time charts;
-* Verify the functioning of the pumps and their active time;
+* Verify the functioning of the pumps and their stats.
-* Set the thresholds at which the pumps will be triggered.

 In case of error (high water level, malfunctioning pump etc...) the system will fire an alarm to the central server that will handle the error.